Ef-Eff/tictacgo/readme.md

 I made this in an attempt to learn Golang, while creating something I would be interested building upon.

-## Requirements

-1. Install Go
-2. Install Gorilla WebSocket
-3. ???
-4. Profit

-## Download/Install

-    go get github.com/ef-eff/tictacgo

-Or just clone the repository, probably less hassle.

-## EXECUTE

-    go run *.go

-The app can technically be used as an api if you want if you supply a frontend.

 ## Actions

 * welcome - Give the player their number (1 || 2)